jwpaine/dreamfriday/readme.md

 Once you've made updates, navigate to /manage to review changes, save preview data to bbolt database, and publish changes onto IPFS

+## TODO:

+- Store IPFS cid (pointer to site data) on blockchain instead of on each peer's bbolt.db

+- Peers subscribe to events on blockchain and update their cache